vasupsu/sprite4/README.md

 After installation, executable binaries and scripts are copied to <install\_path/bin> folder.

-### Building SPRITE4 from source
+## Building SPRITE4 from source

 Alternatively, SPRITE4 can be built from source.
 SPRITE4 source code is available on [GitHub](https://github.com/vasupsu/sprite4).
+### Using BIOCONDA

-SPRITE4 can be built using [BIOCONDA](https://bioconda.github.io) recipe located [here](https://github.com/vasupsu/bioconda-recipes/tree/master/recipes/sprite4) as below
+SPRITE4 can be built using [BIOCONDA](https://bioconda.github.io) recipe located [here](https://github.com/vasupsu/bioconda-recipes/tree/master/recipes/sprite4) as below.

 Clone SPRITE4 BIOCONDA recipe as
 ```